Your Student Record

 Your Biographical Information

 The name that you provide when registering must match exactly the full legal name printed on your passport or other government-issued photo identification.
 Please check that your name and biographical information are correct in MyDCE.
-To report a legal name change, a birth date or Social Security number correction, or changes to gender or other biographical information, you must submit a biographical information changes form to the Registrar’s Office with acceptable documentation, as described on the form.
+To report a legal name change, a birth date or Social Security number correction, or changes to legal sex or other biographical information, you must submit a Biographical and Contact Information Changes Form to the Registrar’s Office with acceptable documentation, as described on the form.

 Your Contact Information